george24601/notes/devOps/network/concept.md

 using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair.

 In HTTP 1.1, all connections are considered persistent unless declared otherwise

+socket api is between application layer and transport layer